Building warrants

 A Certificate of Completion to confirm all works included in the building warrant have been completed should be submitted to us before the expiry date.
 We need confirmation that a building has been constructed, altered or converted in accordance with the building warrant and the Building (Scotland) Regulations 2004.

-We will accept or reject your completion certificate within 14 days of submission.
+We will accept or reject a completion certificate within 14 days of submission.

 Please note: it is illegal to occupy a new building which has not had a Completion Certificate accepted.